Capt-V570/DCI_CODE/Exercises/Time/DateTime_Exercises/README_Task1.md

 Using the variable called `current_datetime`, print out the current year

-- Your result should look like this (assuming today is Wednesday, the value will be 2) :
+- Your result should look like this (assuming this year is 2022, the value will be 2022) :

 ```
-2
+2022
 ```

 ###